paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 This repository describes the methods used to characterize chimeric mitochondrial RNA transcripts in RNA-Seq datasets.
 The results of this work are included in the following publication:

-> Chimeric mitochondrial RNA transcripts in mitochondrial genetic diseases and aging
+> Chimeric mitochondrial RNA transcripts in mitochondrial genetic diseases and aging.
+>
 > Amy R. Vandiver, Allen Herbst, Paul Stothard, Jonathan Wanagat

 ## Overview